navinskyy/encrypting-thunderbird/README.md

 Message status

-Message Is Encrypted
+🔒 Message Is Encrypted

+Decryption key

-Recipient private key
+yourname private key

-Available to decrypt

-Decrypted message
+Message after decryption

-Readable by authorized recipient
+📖 Readable

-📎 Understanding .asc Attachments
+📎 UNDERSTANDING .ASC FILES

-Step 10 — Understand the .asc Attachment
+10 · The .asc Attachment

 An email may display an attachment similar to:

-OpenPGP_0xXXXXXXXXXXXX.asc
+📎 OpenPGP_0xXXXXXXXXXXXX.asc

 This .asc file is a public-key file.

 It is not the encrypted email.

-The encrypted email is handled by OpenPGP/PGP-MIME, while the .asc attachment contains a public key that can be imported by another user.

-Example Structure

-Email
+Email Structure

+📧 EMAIL
+│
-├── OpenPGP encrypted message
+├── 🔒 OpenPGP encrypted message
+│
-└── OpenPGP_0xXXXXXXXXXXXX.asc
+└── 📎 OpenPGP_0xXXXXXXXXXXXX.asc
-    └── Public key
+       └── 🔑 Public key

-[!IMPORTANT]
-Do not mistake the .asc public-key attachment for the encrypted message itself.

-Public Key vs. Encrypted Message

 Item

-Purpose
+Meaning

-.asc public-key file
+.asc file

-Shares/imports a public key
+Public-key file

 Encrypted email

-Protects the message contents
+Protected message contents

 Public key

 Used to encrypt

-Private/secret key
+Private key

 Used to decrypt

+⚠️ Do not confuse the .asc public-key attachment with the encrypted message itself.

-🧩 Key-Dependency Test
+🧩 KEY-DEPENDENCY TEST

-Step 11 — Test the Requirement That a Key Is Needed
+11 · Demonstrate That a Private Key Is Required

-This step demonstrates that the recipient needs the matching private key to decrypt the encrypted message.
+This test demonstrates that the recipient needs the matching private key to decrypt the encrypted message.

 Procedure